zt64/custom-window-buttons/README.md

 ## Installation
 Due to Powercord limitations installation isn't as simple as other plugins.

-To install this plugin you can either download it as a zip and extract to your plugins directory, or clone it with the command below.
+To install this plugin clone it with the command below.

 ```bash